glamod/cdm_reader_mapper/docs/tool-overview-databundle.rst

 After mapping to the CDM format it is useful to check if :py:attr:`DataBundle.tables` contains any duplicates.
 The duplicate checker included in the ``cdm_reader_mapper`` toolbos is based on python record linkage toolkit RecordLinkage_.

 The first step is to call the method function :py:func:`DataBundle.duplicate_check`.
-This function scans :py:attr:`DataBundle.tables` for any duplicates and stores the result to :py:attr:`DataBundle.DupDetect`.
+This function scans :py:attr:`DataBundle.tables` for any duplicates.

 .. code-block:: console